cipherstash-archive/cloudflare-worker-example/README.md

 ### Publish the demo

 You should be ready to run the demo!
-To

 ```
 wrangler publish